Here’s what we’ve been up to in September and October:

 For dinner we ordered pizzas and salads from Vitta Pizza.

 Notes on Vitta: Their food is fantastic!
 I shared an amazing salad with Ted and a couple different pizzas (both SO good).
 The kids loved the pizza too!
-I sat inside the restaurant while waiting for our food, and wouldn't recommend eating inside.
-It's crowded and the seats are uncomfortable.
-However, the food is perfect for take out.
-(Rating 5/5)
+I sat inside the restaurant while waiting for our food, and wouldn't recommend eating inside - the food is perfect for take out.
+(Rating 5/5) Go sit along the pier to eat dinner and share your crumbs with the seagulls.

 While the dads took the kids swimming, my friend Mary and I got to enjoy a little quiet time to catch our breath and chat.
 After dinner, the mamas took the kiddos to bed, and Ted went out with Mary’s husband to rent electric scooters and enjoy some guy time.